filipio/knative-exploration/README.md

 5. Follow instructions in [kubernetes/README.md](./kubernetes/README.md) to setup knative in EKS cluster and run hello-world app

-## Cleanup
+## Clean up

+1. Destory created knative resources.
+Follow instructions in [kubernetes/README.md](./kubernetes/README.md) (`Clean up` section)

-1. Destory EKS cluster with knative resources (execute in `./terraform` directory)
+2. Destory EKS cluster and its resources.
+Follow instructions in [terraform/README.md](./terraform/README.md) (`Clean up` section)
-   `terraform destroy`
-   NOTE : you need to wait for completion
+   You need to wait for completion

-2. Destroy learner lab
+3. Destroy learner lab

+NOTE: You need to follow point 1) before 2).
+Otherwise some resources may not be deleted properly (e.g. EC2 LoadBalancers)